Ernő Rubik: Later career and other works

 In the early 1980s, he became the editor of a game and puzzle journal called ..És játék (...And games), then became self-employed in 1983, founding the Rubik Stúdió, where he designed furniture and games.
-In 1987 he became a professor with full tenure; in 1990 he became the president of the Hungarian Engineering Academy (Magyar Mérnöki Akadémia).
+In 1987, he became a professor with full tenure; in 1990, he became the president of the Hungarian Engineering Academy (Magyar Mérnöki Akadémia).
 At the academy, he created the International Rubik Foundation to support especially talented young engineers and industrial designers.

-He attended the 2007 World Championship in Budapest.
+He attended the 2007 World Speedcubing Championship in Budapest.
 He also gave a lecture and autograph session at the "Bridges-Pecs" conference ("Bridges between Mathematics and the Arts") in July 2010.

-In 2009, he was appointed as an honorary professor of Keimyung University, Daegu, South Korea.
+In 2009, he was appointed as an honorary professor of Keimyung University in Daegu, South Korea.

 In the 2010s, Rubik has recently spent much of his time working on Beyond Rubik's Cube, a Science, Technology, Engineering, Mathematics (STEM fields) based exhibition, which would travel the globe over the next six years.
 The grand opening of the exhibit was held on 26 April 2014 at the Liberty Science Center in New Jersey.
 At the exhibition, Rubik gave several lectures, tours, and engaged with the public and several members of the speedcubing crowd in attendance, including Anthony Michael Brooks, a world-class speedcuber.

 Rubik is a member of the USA Science and Engineering Festival's advisory board.

+In December 2024, Rubik was interviewed by the educational math channel Numberphile.